 When deciding which country or State within a country you will work, consider all relevant taxes:

-Federal tax, State tax and Social security taxes eg PRSI, UK NIC, Oz Superannuation & Medicare, Canadian SIN & USA SSI
+Employee: Federal tax, State tax and Social security taxes eg PRSI, UK NIC, Oz Superannuation & Medicare, Canadian SIN & USA SSI

 Self Employed taxes: income tax, corporate tax, trade tax, VAT / GST, Sales tax etc.